 But visitors are far better off seeking out local stores that are unique to the city.
 Lovers of haute couture should try Canadian labels such as Ross Mayer and Linda Lundstrom.
-St Lawrence Market has an amazing array of local arts and crafts, plus excellent food to keep up your energy levels.
-Kensington Market is the place to go for vintage clothing and other eccentric paraphernalia; and the Heritage Antique Market has an amazing selection of vintage items if you can catch it while you're in town.
+St Lawrence Market has an amazing array of local arts and crafts, plus excellent food.
+Kensington Market is the place to go for vintage clothing and other eccentric paraphernalia, while the Heritage Antique Market has an amazing selection of vintage items.

-Queen St West is an essential stroll for the serious shopper.
-You'll find the best that young and trendy Toronto has to offer.
-Past Bathurst Street you'll come across small, independent art galleries where discerning buyers can pick up a souvenir that just may grow in value.
-Yorkville, along Bloor Street, is the most exclusive shopping district, home to the boutiques and jewellers originating in Milan, Paris and London.
+Queen West, which has the best that young and trendy Toronto has to offer, is an essential stroll for serious shoppers.
+Bathurst Street has small, independent art galleries, where discerning buyers can pick up a souvenir that just may grow in value.
+Yorkville, along Bloor Street, is the city's most exclusive shopping district.
+It's home to the boutiques and jewellers from Milan, Paris and London.

 Hunting for souvenirs?
-Toronto does suggest some obvious choices like maple syrup, and gifts emblazoned with Mounties or maple leafs, while an alternate choice would be native American art, dream catchers or moccasins.
+Toronto does suggest some obvious choices like maple syrup, and gifts emblazoned with Mounties or maple leafs.
+Alternative choices would be Native American art, dream catchers or moccasins.

 Become our Toronto Travel Expert